bob1de/hass-apps/docs/index.rst

 This is a collection of useful apps to empower Home Assistant even more.

-The apps are built ontop of the AppDaemon framework.
+The apps are built on top of the AppDaemon framework.
 Each has its own, detailled documentation and includes a sample configuration.
 Read the :doc:`getting-started` chapter and start empowering your smart home.